Long QT syndrome: Romano–Ward syndrome

 LQT1 is the most common subtype of Romano–Ward syndrome, responsible for 30 to 35% of all cases.
 The gene responsible, KCNQ1, has been isolated to chromosome 11p15.5 and encodes the alpha subunit of the KvLQT1 potassium channel.
 This subunit interacts with other proteins (in particular, the minK beta subunit) to create the channel, which carries the delayed potassium rectifier current IKs responsible for the repolarisation phase of the cardiac action potential.
 Variants in KCNQ1 that decrease IKs (loss of function variants) slow the repolarisation of the action potential.
 This causes the LQT1 subtype of Romano–Ward syndrome when a single copy of the variant is inherited (heterozygous, autosomal dominant inheritance).
-Inheriting two copies of the variant (homozygous, autosomal recessive inheritance) leads to the more severe Jervell and Lange–Nielsen syndrome.
+Inheriting two copies of the variant (homozygous, autosomal recessive inheritance) manifests more severe Jervell and Lange–Nielsen syndrome.
 Conversely, variants in KCNQ1 that increase IKs lead to more rapid repolarisation and the short QT syndrome.

 The LQT2 subtype is the second-most common form of Romano–Ward syndrome, responsible for 25 to 30% of all cases.
 It is caused by variants in the KCNH2 gene (also known as hERG) on chromosome 7 which encodes the potassium channel that carries the rapid inward rectifier current IKr.
 This current contributes to the terminal repolarisation phase of the cardiac action potential, and therefore the length of the QT interval.

-The LQT3 subtype of Romano–Ward syndrome is caused by variants in the SCN5A gene located on chromosome 3p21–24.
+The LQT3 subtype of Romano–Ward syndrome is caused by variants in the SCN5A gene located on chromosome 3p22–24.
 SCN5A encodes the alpha subunit of the cardiac sodium channel, NaV1.5, responsible for the sodium current INa which depolarises cardiac cells at the start of the action potential.
 Cardiac sodium channels normally inactivate rapidly, but the mutations involved in LQT3 slow their inactivation leading to a small sustained 'late' sodium current.
 This continued inward current prolongs the action potential and thereby the QT interval.
 While some variants in SCN5A cause LQT3, other variants can cause quite different conditions.
 Variants causing a reduction in the early peak current can cause Brugada syndrome and cardiac conduction disease, while other variants have been associated with dilated cardiomyopathy.
 Some variants which affect both the early and late sodium current can cause overlap syndromes which combine aspects of both LQT3 and Brugada syndrome.